May 2024

 We thank them all for their time!
 It great to see all of them back in Bloomington.

-Called the “heroine of the patent system,” in addition to “the Federal Circuit’s most prolific dissenter” Judge Newman’s storied career has spanned forty years and innumerable accolades.
+Called the “heroine of the patent system,” in addition to “the Federal Circuit’s most prolific dissenter” Judge Newman’s storied career has spanned 40 years and earned her numerous accolades.
 She shared stories of her professional life in the science, patent and legal fields, including her involvement in the commission that led to the creation of the Federal Circuit, before her ultimate nomination to that Court in 1984.
 This was certainly a once-in-a-lifetime chance to share time, thoughts and insights with a judicial legend.

 We thank Judge Newman for her time and Professor Castanias for arranging the event!